zhongjun2/infra-community/README.md

 # infra-community
-The repo holds all of the applications running for different communities
+The repo holds all of the applications running for different communities.

 # Network Topo for communities